Xinxin-He/OpenDAS-Stream/README.md

 * `plotters.py`: A visualization suite for temporal and spatial data diagnostics.

 ## 📊 Analytics Demo: Subsurface Stress Evolution
-The following figure demonstrates the framework's capability by processing **4.5 TB** of continuous DAS data within 20 minutes.
+The following figure demonstrates the framework's capability by processing **4.5 TB** of continuous DAS data in 15 minutes.
 It highlights the extraction of the **Slow Drift Component (< 0.01 Hz)**, revealing long-term strain accumulation and quasi-static deformation patterns.

 ![LFDAS Analysis Results](./LFDAS_demo.png)
 *Figure: LFDAS heatmap revealing spatiotemporal strain signatures over a 30-hour monitoring period.*